 The first month – it’s a nice freebie: free is exciting, right?
 The second month, you think it’s still a nice touch – they’re treating you as a loyal customer now.
 The third month you think “couldn’t they send me a blue pair?"
 By month 12 you’re unsubscribing and writing an angry email requesting the company removes you from their database... and stops sending you socks.
 You've been completely overwhelmed with too much of a good thing.

 It’s the same with your content offers.
-Once you’ve got those valuable contact details from a prospect and you see them download your helpful resource as part of your inbound marketing campaign, if you offer them another ebook the following month, and another ebook the month after that, and after that, they may well lose interest pretty fast and wonder “does this company know how to do anything but write ebooks?”
+Once you’ve got those valuable contact details from a prospect and you see them download your helpful resource as part of your inbound marketing campaign, if you offer them either the same ebook the following month, or a ‘new’ book using recycled content, they may well lose interest pretty fast.

-While some corners of the internet are claiming the ebook is dead, most research doesn’t support this.
+This is not to say ebooks are dead, research doesn’t support this.
 There’s something reassuring and familiar about PDFs – much in the same way a physical book behaves.
 Downloadable, printable and ‘save for later’ resources still have a place in most businesses, and for many customers.

 But if this is all you’re doing – and especially if your data shows that downloads are slowing – it might be time to reconsider your tactics - format, topic, tone, and so on.